For people with good credit, good income, and a down payment, applying for conventional mortgage is simple and fast.

 - And with 20% down (or equity), you can avoid having to pay PMI (Private Mortgage Insurance) – which really reduces your monthly payment.
 (Ask us about other ways you can avoid paying PMI.)

-#5: Mortgage insurance.
 Conventional mortgages require mortgage insurance if the loan is for 80% Loan to Value or more of your property’s total value.
-(The percentage of your loan amount, compared to the price of your home, is called “Loan-to-Value”, or LTV.)
+(The percentage of your loan amount, compared to the value of your home, is called “Loan-to-Value”, or LTV.)

-Would an Conventional loan be the right choice for you?
+Would a Conventional loan be the right choice for you?
 We can help you understand your options and choose the loan program that best meets your needs and your financial goals.

 To see if you qualify, call the Marie Bjornson Team at 360-676-9600.